narasimhan3737/Vision-Transformers-for-Flowers/evaluation/README.md

-# Evaluation
+# Evaluation of Vision Transformer models

 ## k-NN evaluation

-K-NN ImageNet evaluation on Flowers 102 dataset.
+Evaluation of Flowers 102 dataset using K-NN classification on the frozen features.

 ### KNN Classifier Results